-It is Natural: Naturally, surfaces contain a substantial amount of germs, hence it is actually impossible for a surface to be completely without germs.
+It is Natural: Naturally, surfaces contain a substantial amount of germs, hence it is actually impossible for a surface to be complete without germs.

 Dirty Hands: Mostly, when we get thirsty, we are eager to quench our thirst.
 In the process, we can be sometimes careless in the way we touch or handle this machine.
 We almost too soon forget that our hands are one of the major ways through which germs(bacteria) can be passed.

 Cleaning: According to statistics, 2 in every 5 families clean their refrigerator water dispenser and zero do so thoroughly.
-This means that most of time, this machine goes uncleaned upon a long-term use.
-This increases the amount of bacteria that this machine is susceptible to by the day.
+This means that most of the time, this machine goes uncleaned upon long-term use.
+This increases the number of bacteria that this machine is susceptible to by the day.

 Bacteria Growth In Refrigerator Water Dispenser And Its Health Risk

-Without doubt, a refrigerator with water filtration system is one of the coolest appliances yet, it can also pose as a source of health risks.
+Without a doubt, a refrigerator with a water filtration system is one of the coolest appliances yet, it can also pose a source of health risks.
 Over time the water filter is packed with unclogged bacteria.
-Eventually the water dispenser become the most bacteria ridden spot thereby causing contamination.
-After a certain period of use we always change the filter, but the water dispenser remains unchanged as its not replaceable.
-Effects of consuming such water include; diarrhea, nausea, gastrointestinal problems, dysentery, typhoid, polio and so on.
+Eventually, the water dispenser becomes the most bacteria-ridden spot thereby causing contamination.
+After a certain period of use, we always change the filter, but the water dispenser remains unchanged as it’s not replaceable.
+Effects of consuming such water include; diarrhea, nausea, gastrointestinal problems, dysentery, typhoid, polio, and so on.
 In more severe cases it could lead to dehydration or even death.
 The importance of consistent and thorough cleaning of this machine cannot be over-emphasized.
-Regular cleaning of water dispenser reduces its health risks and is sure to continually provide pure water for you and your family.
+Regular cleaning of the water dispenser reduces its health risks and is sure to continually provide pure water for you and your family.

 Truthfully, there is no approach to completely get rid of bacteria, but there are a few ways to reduce it and the dangers it can cause.
-This is done by cleaning the surfaces at all time and sanitizing the germ hotspots like refrigerator water dispenser regularly in right way.
-Also, remembering always washing the hands (with soap of course) and maintaining a good personal and environmental hygiene.
+This is done by cleaning the surfaces at all times and sanitizing the germ hotspots like refrigerator water dispensers regularly in the right way.
+Also, remember always to wash your hands (with soap of course) and maintain good personal and environmental hygiene.